niharikakukkapally1/NiharikaKukkapally/README.md

 - 👋 Hi, I’m Niharika
-- 👀 I’m interested in learning new technologies and meeting new people!
+- 👀 I’m interested in learning new technologies!
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently working as a Cloud Systems Engineer
 - 💞️ I’m looking to collaborate on projects related to DevOps
-- 📫 You can reach me at niharika271098@gmail.com
+- 📫 You can reach me at niharikakukkapally@gmail.com

 <!---
 niharika271098/niharika271098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.